-- Students in grades K through 12 are eligible for a maximum of full-time funding statewide. - Preschool students are only eligible for funding if they occupy CPP/ECARE positions OR are receiving educational services as outlined in an Individualized Educational Program (IEP). - Home-school students are eligible for a maximum of part-time funding (regardless of the services or instruction being provided). - Students enrolled in a private school will be evaluated similarly to home-school students (and as such are eligible for a maximum of part-time funding). - ► Only teacher-led instruction may be considered as instructional time for funding purposes; instruction being provided by parents (including that which is delivered "under the supervision of" teachers) may not be included in the calculation of instructional time.
+- Students in grades K through 12 are eligible for a maximum of full-time funding statewide. - Home-school students are eligible for a maximum of part-time funding (regardless of the services or instruction being provided). - Students enrolled in a private school will be evaluated similarly to home-school students (and as such are eligible for a maximum of part-time funding). - Only teacher-led instruction may be considered as instructional time for funding purposes; instruction being provided by parents (including that which is delivered "under the supervision of" teachers) may not be included in the calculation of instructional time.

-When including students in the Student October Count data submission, districts must identify the corresponding funding code relevant for each student.
+When including students in the Student October Count data submission, districts must identify the corresponding Public School Finance Funding Status ("funding code") relevant for each student.
 The available funding codes align with the following funding definitions:

-- Full-Time Funding - Students must have a schedule as of the pupil enrollment count date that provides for at least 360 hours of teacher-pupil instruction and contact time in the semester of the pupil enrollment count date.
+- Full-Time Funding - Students must have a schedule as of the pupil enrollment count date that provides for at least 360 hours of teacher-pupil instruction and contact time in the semester of the pupil enrollment count date. - Part-Time Funding - Students must have a schedule as of the pupil enrollment count date that provides for at least 90, but less than 360, hours of teacher-pupil instruction and contact time in the semester of the pupil enrollment count date

-- Part-Time Funding - Students must have a schedule as of the pupil enrollment count date that provides for at least 90, but less than 360, hours of teacher-pupil instruction and contact time in the semester of the pupil enrollment count date - Not Eligible/No Funding - Student meets the enrollment and attendance criteria, but is scheduled as of the pupil enrollment count date for less than 90 hours of teacher pupil instruction and contact time in the semester of the pupil enrollment count date.
+• Not Eligible/No Funding

+Student meets the enrollment criteria, but may not meet the attendance requirement or be scheduled as of the pupil enrollment count date for less than 90 hours of teacher pupil instruction and contact time in the semester of the pupil enrollment count date.